taylormeador/PygameChess/README.md

 -10/26/21
-en-passant bug fix, multiprocessing
+en-passant bug fix, multiprocessing this was the last video of the tutorial series so the rest of the updates will be purely my own code and ideas

 -11/23/21
-*Added a dialog box that prompts the user to confirm that they want to restart the game after pressing the "r" key
+Added a dialog box that prompts the user to confirm that they want to restart the game after pressing the "r" key

+-11/29/21
+Added material count display and fixed a bug where the restart dialog was covered by the "checkmate" text Added a time clock for human player
+Added a config screen that allows the user to choose a color, board colors, and the time control Added ability to drag/drop to make a move